 In 2004, the 12th rally at Duxford, we celebrated the 50th anniversary of the London Routemaster with another Gold Run - of Routemasters - from Trumpington.

 In recent years we have seen many anniversaries celebrated with special displays at Duxford including Plaxtons centenary in 2007, BUSES 60 years in 2009 and Maidstone & District's centenary in 2011.
 There have been special displays of Neoplan vehicles, the 2011 Enviromania display, and so it goes on - and hopefully will continue to do so.
 The event also topped 500 buses actually on display in 2008.
-International entries have come from France, Belgium and Eire in addition to those mentioned already.
+International entries have come from France, Switzerland, Belgium and Eire in addition to those mentioned already.

-In 2012, the 40th display at Duxford, we celebrated the Queen's Diamond Jubilee, the centenary of AEC, the London Olympics, and officially host celebrations of 40 years of the Leyland National and fifty of the Bedford VAL.
+In 2012, the 40th display at Duxford, we celebrated the Queen's Diamond Jubilee, the centenary of AEC, the London Olympics, and officially hosted celebrations of 40 years of the Leyland National and fifty of the Bedford VAL.

 2013 saw a major change for SHOWBUS with the move to a new venue at Long Marston near Straford-upon-Avon.
 The move linked nicely to several Midlands anniversaries with three companies which have supported SHOWBUS over the years all celebrating their centenaries - City of Oxford, Trent and United Counties.
 Birmingham bus builder Metro-Cammell was founded 150 years ago and Wolverhampton based Guy's Arab model had been around for 80 years and their London GS for 60.
 The Volvo Ailsa, of which 100 served the West Midlands is 40 years old and its rival the MCW Metrobus pitches in at 35.
 The new site offered acres of hard standing for display and tiered seating to view the arrival cavalcade.
 Site tours proved very popular and Red Rose provided a free shuttle from Stratford-upon-Avon.